 “These were women during the 80s that were not career oriented, but they had to have a job,” Pivinski said.
 “What are you going to do, work at the school cafeteria or work at the vineyard?
 All of these mothers came once the school bus left with their children and then left at 2:30 so they were able to cook dinner for their husbands.”

 Some of those relationships have lasted decades.
-Pavinski’s assistant, Helen Smith, has been with her for more than 30 years.
-Her winemaker, Bonnie Pysher, has been with her for 40 years.
+Franklin Hill’s general manager, Cheryl Paynter, has been with Pivinski for more than 20 years.
+Her winemaker, Bonnie Pysher, has been with her for more than 40 years.
 Pysher was a local mother with young twins looking for something to get her out of the house for a few hours each day.
 All these years later, Pivinski credits her with helping to define Franklin Hill’s identity.

 “She’s such an innovative winemaker,” Pivinski said.
 “She came up with blueberry wine, green wine, and apricot wine.
 Purists said, ‘This is not wine.’
 Well, guess what?
 People like it and it makes money.
 Wine is supposed to be fun and not so serious and pompous.”

-Having spent 45 years taking Franklin Hill from one acre of grapes to a thriving operation with a statewide footprint, Pivinski has been cutting back on her workload recently.
-Her son, Adam, has become a co-owner, expanding Franklin Hill’s operations to include the Social Still, a distillery and restaurant in Bethlehem.
-Adam is one of a handful of men who have been playing a larger role in recent years.
+Having spent 47 years taking Franklin Hill from one acre of grapes to a thriving operation with a statewide footprint, Pivinski has been cutting back on her workload in recent years.
+She said she has stepped back a bit to allow her son and co-owner, Adam Flatt, and Paynter, to become the new faces of Franklin Hill.
+Flatt has been expanding Franklin Hill’s operations to include the Social Still, a distillery and restaurant in Bethlehem.
+He is one of a handful of men who have been playing a larger role in recent years.

 “I love the testosterone after 45 years of estrogen,” Pavinski said with a laugh.